Welcome to today's edition of the Rush 24-7 podcast.

 At least one of the themes.

-Later on in the show, he's got a guest.
+Later on in the show, he's got a guest, Comcast Network political director Robert Tranum.

 Comcast now owns NBC.

-So F. Chuck Todd talking with Comcast Network political director Robert Trainum about New Jersey Governor Chris Christie running for president.
+So F. Chuck Todd talking with Comcast Network political director Robert Tranum about New Jersey Governor Chris Christie running for president.

 He's got a lot of damning quotes out there about him.

-Questioning whether he's conservative enough and almost questioning the fact that if the establishment thinks he's conservative, absolutely then I don't.
+Rush Lamb already started it, questioning whether he's conservative enough and almost questioning the fact that if the establishment thinks he's conservative, absolutely that I don't.

-The establishment is not questioning Whether he's conservative enough.
+Chuck, Chuck, Chuck, Chuck, the establishment is not questioning whether he's conservative enough.

 And I like Governor Christie.